 Description

-Mount Phillip rises quietly from the Kennebec Valley, offering hikers a perfect introduction to Maine's inland mountain terrain without the crowds that flock to the state's more famous peaks.
-This accessible summit delivers the classic Maine hiking experience—dense forests, rocky outcrops, and rewarding views—in a package that works well for families, casual hikers, and anyone looking to escape into nature for a few hours.
+Mount Phillip rises quietly from the Kennebec Valley, offering hikers a solid introduction to Maine's inland mountain terrain without the crowds that flock to the state's more celebrated peaks.
+At 3.2 kilometers round trip with 110 meters of elevation gain, this is the kind of hike that delivers genuine mountain scenery in a format that works for families, casual hikers, and anyone who wants a few hours in the woods without committing to a full-day expedition.

 The Trail Experience